tobinsouth/verifiable-distributed-inference/README.md

 4. attention: A large 1.19M parameter attention-style model

 When running the system, use one of the values above to set the model that's going to be used.

+**Warning:** mlp2 and attention require multiple hundred GB of free RAM space and take a significant time to run.
+Use with caution!

 ### Sample Usage:
 First spawn a coordinator.